Welcome to Hillcrest Middle School's

 The Health Office provides on-campus health screenings, assessments and education, as well as first-aid and nursing care for students and staff.
 The Health Office is NOT A PRIMARY CARE FACILITY OR URGENT CARE.
 BY law, the nurse is not allowed to make a medical diagnosis, prescribe treatments or medications.
 When accidents or illness occur during school hours, basic first-aid and/or emergency care will be given according to the Az State Board of Nursing standards and practices.
 The nurse may suggest further medical follow up in certain circumstances.
 Further care and follow up is the responsibility of the parents.

 In compliance with ARS 15-344 and ARS 32-1901, I cannot keep stock medications like Tylenol, Ibuprofen/Advil, Benadryl, anti itch creams, Neosporin, Calamine, antacids, cough drops or cold medications in my office.
 A Parent must provide and physically check in all medications they want their child to have available to them at school.
-All medications must be brought to the Health Center by a parent in the original containers and the nurse must have a signed permission slip on file for each of the medications you would like your child to receive.
+All medications, including over the counter medication, must be brought to the Health Center by a parent in the original containers and the nurse must have a signed permission slip on file for each of the medications you would like your child to receive.
 All over the counter medications will be given based on the manufacturer's directions, unless there is a superseding order from a physician.
 Students are not permitted to have medication in their posession at any time without a specific prior written arrangement with the nurse.
 For children with chronic medical conditions (ie. diabetes, asthma, severe allergies that require the possible use of an Epi Pen, ADD/ADHD and seizures) there are documents that are required to be completed by the parent and the child's physician for any prescribed medications or treatments that they are required or may need to take/have at school.
 The required forms that need to be completed can be found under the forms section.
 At the end of the school year, any medication remaining in the Health Center will be discarded unless picked up by a parent.

 Screenings Conducted at School: